nvikberg/Mobile_java23_Nikolina_Vikberg_LifeCycle_v4/README.md

+# Android App with Firestore database
+## App with userform that collects user input to Forestore database
+### By Nikolina Vikberg, Grit Academy Malmö

-This project was made in Android Studio written in kotlin and I also used Firestore database to collect data from userform
+This project was made in Android Studio written in kotlin, useing Firestore database to collect data from a userform

 Log In
 ![loginpage](https://github.com/user-attachments/assets/97983dec-7340-4b4c-a306-2aeb735bcb08)